tayyabtahir143/LetsEncrypt-with-apache/README.md

 certbot-apache module can automatically put the certificate in the httpd configuration and virtual host files.

     <VirtualHost *:80>
-        # This is main/actual web server.
-We don't want any certificates for this one.
-Still configured correctly as a VirtualHost.
+        # This is main web server.
         DocumentRoot "/var/www/html"
         ServerName aus.tayyabtahir.net
     RewriteEngine on